Why keeping it simple is good for software delivery

 Pursue simplicity

 Simplicity should be a goal for your teams which will save them from going too deep into the details of a problem.
-If an organization is looking to improve their software delivery capabilities, start from the outside of the problem and work inwards.
+If an organisation is looking to improve their software delivery capabilities, start from the outside of the problem and work inwards.
 At each level, you can achieve a full understanding of a simple map and then choose to “zoom in” to the next level with a clear picture of the surrounding context.

 Simple design is achieved by maintaining well separated levels of magnitude.
 High-level vision can never be simple if it tries to include low-level details.